top of page

 As a teacher, Sean has held positions at Stony Brook University and Eastern Music Festival.
 He has given masterclasses at universities across the country including Shenandoah University, the University of Tennessee Knoxville, and Ball State University.
 Sean was also a sought-after teacher for young cello students in the New York area, serving as cello instructor at the Herald Music School, the Joyous Music School and the Music Academy of Long Island.
 Students of Sean’s have been accepted into acclaimed music programs, such as the Juilliard Pre-College program.

-Jean is an avid chamber musician and has enjoyed collaborations with professors at various schools and colleagues from the San Antonio Philharmonic and North Carolina Symphony.
-She also actively performs as a member of the Ardora Trio and enjoys occasionally performing with the North Carolina Symphony, in works such as Fossils from Carnival of the Animals and Sarah Gibson's Warp and Weft.
+An avid chamber musician, Jean enjoys performing with the Ardora Trio and has collaborated with many faculty artists and colleagues from the San Antonio Philharmonic and North Carolina Symphony.
+She also occasionally performs with the North Carolina Symphony, in works such as Fossils from Carnival of the Animals and Sarah Gibson's Warp and Weft.
+Jean also enjoys coaching chamber ensembles for the North Carolina Chamber Music Institute.

-Jean Park previously served as piano faculty at Stony Brook University, the University of Incarnate Word, and San Antonio College.
-Jean Park is currently a member of the piano faculties of Duke University and Meredith College, as well as the North Carolina Chamber Music Institute.
+Dr. Jean Park previously served as piano faculty at the University of the Incarnate Word and San Antonio College.
+She is currently piano faculty at Duke University and Meredith College.